 Next week I’ll be sharing an article on How To Use Affirmations Effectively.
 You didn’t think I’d leave you hanging without a few tips did you?

 Now it’s your turn.
-Send me an email at email@example.com and tell me how you feel about Affirmations.
+Tell me how you feel about Affirmations.
 Do they work?
 Do they not work?
 I want to know what you think!